Czech And Slovak Things

 If performing multiple searches using this facility, please note that the search will take place in the direction specified (up or down) from the position already reached in the text by previous searches, or from the position of text that may have been selected (highlighted) by you manually.
 To ensure a complete search of the page select (highlight) some text at the top of the page before the start of the list and search downwards.

 Although I have tried to make sure that the information in this list is correct and complete, I accept no responsibility for any errors or omissions that may have occurred, and no liability for any costs that anyone may choose to incur based on this information.
-I strongly suggest that you check any items of interest with me personally for confirmation using the E-mail address shown at the top of this page.

 |Surnames + First Names + Year